 Long-term harvesting rights are typically granted in the form of replaceable forest licences.
-The Ministry of Forests issues replaceable forest licences for a term of 15 years, and, subject to satisfying certain performance criteria, the Ministry of Forests must offer the licences for replacement for additional terms of 15 years.
+The Ministry of Forests issues replaceable forest licences for a term of 15 years, and, subject to satisfying certain performance criteria, the Ministry of Forests must offer the licences for additional terms of 15 years.
 Compliance with applicable forest legislation and the prompt payment of dues, fees and stumpage charges form the basis of the performance criteria.
 Replaceable forest licences are volume-based, meaning that, within a TSA, there are no exclusive harvesting rights available to any licencee in any particular geographically defined operating area.
-Each licencee has the right to harvest, subject to approval of its Forest Stewardship Plan, within the entire TSA.
+Each licencee has the right to harvest, subject to approval of its forest stewardship plan, within the entire TSA.

 Our purchase of the FSJ Mill and the Mackenzie Mills included two replaceable forest licences.
-The FSJ Licence, contained within the Prince George TSA, had an AAC of 640,000 cubic metres.
-In 2015, the FSJ Licence was subdivided into two replaceable forest licences with AACs of 440,000 cubic metres and 200,000 cubic metres, respectively.
+The FSJ Licence, contained in and around the Prince George TSA, had an AAC of 640,000 cubic metres.
+In 2015, we subdivided the FSJ Licence into two replaceable forest licences with AACs of 440,000 cubic metres and 200,000 cubic metres, respectively.
 In February 2016, the holder of the PIK Note acquired the subsidiary which held the forest licence with an AAC of 200,000 cubic metres.
-The Mackenzie forest licence, contained within the Mackenzie TSA, had an AAC of 932,500 cubic metres.
-In 2015, the Mackenzie forest licence was subdivided into two replaceable forest licences with AACs of 632,500 cubic metres and 300,000 cubic metres, respectively.
-Pursuant to the Harvesting Agreement, we have a 50% equity interest in a joint venture that holds the forest licence with an AAC of 300,000 cubic metres.
+The Mackenzie forest licence, contained in and around the Mackenzie TSA, had an AAC of 932,500 cubic metres.
+In 2015, we subdivided the Mackenzie forest licence into two replaceable forest licences with AACs of 632,500 cubic metres and 300,000 cubic metres, respectively.
+Pursuant to the Harvesting Agreement, we own 50% of a joint venture that holds the forest licence with an AAC of 300,000 cubic metres.